 Structure, Style and Format:

-The structure, style and format of each paper is based on the sample assessment material produced by OCR for A Level Economics Paper 1, as well as the first paper sat (in June 2017) for this exam.
+The structure, style and format of each paper is based on the sample assessment material produced by OCR for A Level Economics (2017-2020 specification) Paper 1, as well as the first paper sat (in June 2017) for this exam.
 Therefore, each 2 hour paper carries 80 marks and contains 3 sections, as follows: